Interlisp/medley/docs/dinfo/README.md

+DINFO is an online documentation system.

+To install it:
- Load HELPSYS and DINFO from LispUsers.
+ - Load HELPSYS and DINFO from LispUsers.

- Set the value of IRM.HOST&DIR to point to the directory that contains the TEDIT files: (SETQ IRM.HOST&DIR "{DSK}<directory>containing>DINFO>files>")
+ - Set the value of IRM.HOST&DIR to point to the directory that contains the TEDIT files: (SETQ IRM.HOST&DIR "{DSK}<directory>containing>DINFO>files>")

- Start DINFO from the right mouse button menu.
+ - Start DINFO from the right mouse button menu.